TOC-Lab-POSTECH/Test/README.md

 And, unless you are familiar with GitHub, I recommend you install `GitHub Desktop` which is a GUI application of GitHub for Windows.
 You can install GitHub Desktop at [this link](https://docs.github.com/ko/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop).
-If you are not familiar with GitHub Desktop, see [this recommended link](https://velog.io/@wns450/Github-Desktop-%EC%82%AC%EC%9A%A9%EB%B2%95)(Korean) to get this repository on your computer.
+If you are not familiar with GitHub Desktop, see [this recommended link](https://velog.io/@wns450/Github-Desktop-%EC%82%AC%EC%9A%A9%EB%B2%95)(Korean) to install this repository on your computer.

 > [!CAUTION]
 > Please do NOTHING before following the guidelines below.